BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 >nocturne barges glide across
 >the purview of a watch in disrepair.
 >
->By dawn her misery ossified.
+>By dawn Her misery ossified.
 >A corroded heart beats in half-time
 >all while shadows grow twice as wide.
 >Her mood now high and low like tide